-- 1. Stores Operations Centre by rotation.

-- Transit by rotation.
+Stores - Operations Centre - by rotation.
+Transit - by rotation.

-- 2. Doon stand-by rotation on weekends, and by rotation during the week.

-- 3. Water

-- i) Process/SCADA rotated among qualified operators off schedule in accordance with need and qualifications.
+- 2. Doon Heritage Crossroads by stand-by rotation on weekends, and by rotation during the week. - 3.
+Water i) Process/SCADA - rotated among qualified operators off schedule in accordance with need and qualifications.

-Where the Region requires water sampling duties to be performed on overtime, once having tried to contact the Process/SCADA Operators as per this article, the Region will contact the employees in the following classifications, in the order below:
+Where the Region requires water sampling duties to be performed on overtime, once having tried to contact the Process/SCADA Operators as per this Article, the Region will contact the employees in the following classifications, in the order below: